 - Note down when you have had phone calls and meetings about the complaint with the care home.
 Write down who you spoke to and what they said.

 - It can help to be clear about what you want to be done or what you expect to change as a result of raising the matter.

-If the care home place is being funded by the local authority, and the problem hasn’t been resolved by raising it with the care home, then you should contact the local authority.
+If the care home place is being funded by the local council, and the problem hasn’t been resolved by raising it with the care home, then you should contact the local council.

-If you’re unhappy with the response from the Local Authority, then you need to approach the Local Government Ombudsman, who may be able to investigate further.
+If you’re unhappy with the response from the local council, then you need to approach the Local Government and Social Care Ombudsman, who may be able to investigate further.